MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-insure.md

 ### Uninsured fixed assets

-To check whether you forgot to assign a fixed asset to an insurance policy, you can print or preview the **Insurance - Uninsured FAs** report.
-This report displays fixed assets for which amounts aren't posted to the insurance coverage ledger.
+To check whether you forgot to assign a fixed asset to an insurance policy, use the [Insurance - Uninsured FAs](reports/report-5626.md) report.

 ## To view insurance coverage ledger entries